.csv

 What is a .csv file?

-CSV is a plain text file where each line is a row and each comma is a column — the simplest way to move structured data between applications.
+CSV is a plain text file where each line is a row and commas separate the columns — the simplest way to move data between applications.

 Safe format